uncc-visionlab/calibrate_mocap_and_camera/README.md

 ### Processing Transform Data
 The transform data must have outliers/discontinuities removed before being used to calculate extrinsic parameters.
 This data will be plotted and outliers removed manually.

+A Matlab script will be used to plot transform data and determine outliers.
+If Matlab is not available, Ocatave can be used instead.

-1. Ensure either Matlab or Ocatve is installed:
+1. Ensure Ocatve is installed:

         sudo apt-get install octave